 I get asked a lot of questions about ironstone and you can read about the basics in my Ironstone 101 post.
 In that post, I answer questions like, “Is all ironstone white?”, “What is ironstone?” and “How do you identify it when it’s unmarked?”
-In this post, I’ll get into more details about price, which you all have been asking about, identifying the age of pieces, as well as use and care.
+In this post, I’ll get into more details about price, identifying the age of pieces, as well as use and care.

 What’s a fair price for ironstone?

-This is such a tough question to answer, because, like any antique, it depends on rarity, age, desirability, size, condition, aesthetic, etc. So, a sugar bowl, for example could be priced too high at $20 if it was made in the 1970’s, has a big crack in it and is missing a lid and it could be an amazing bargain if it’s mid-1800’s in a beautiful pattern.
-You see my dilemma?
-I want to answer the question, so I’m going to give a range of what I will pay and charge for an ironstone piece.
+This is such a tough question to answer, because, like any antique, it depends on rarity, age, desirability, size, condition, aesthetic, etc. So, a sugar bowl, for example, could be priced too high at $20 if it was made in the 1970s, has a big crack in it, and is missing a lid and it could be an amazing bargain if it’s mid-1800’s in a beautiful pattern.
+Do you see my dilemma?
+I want to answer the question, so I’m going to give a range of what I will pay and charge for a white ironstone piece.
 The low end of the range is for a piece in fair condition, newer, etc. and the higher end is for an old, beautiful piece in nice condition.
 I am not including the high-end stuff like rare patterns and really old pieces that are in mint condition, etc. And these are JUST my opinion, so it’s okay if you think I’m off base.

 - Sugar Jars: $5.00 -$48.00

 - Creamers & Small Pitchers – $5.00 – $42.00